 Prior to her position as Accounting and HR Specialist for Benchmarks, Ellyn Duvall was Business Manager for the nonprofit organization, National Association of Students Against Violence Everywhere (SAVE), for 13 years.
 Her previous positions include Community Development Specialist at the Center for the Prevention of School Violence and 4 years of experience in student services with Pitt County Schools in Greenville, NC.
 She holds a Bachelor’s Degree in Business Administration from the University of Maryland.

-Laura Fleming brings a wealth of knowledge to Benchmarks with over thirty-years of experience and dedication serving people with intellectual and developmental disabilities and/or mental illness.
+Laura Fleming brings a wealth of knowledge to Benchmarks with over forty-years of experience and dedication serving people with intellectual and developmental disabilities and/or mental illness.
 Her most recent position was Executive Director of the NC Administrative Services Organization (ASO).
 After graduating from East Carolina University Laura was an Educational Specialist and QMRP at Caswell Center in Kinston, NC, and a Special Education teacher with the Wake County School System, earning teacher of the year awards at both assignments.
 She has also held the position of State Mental Health Services Director for EduCare of NC and was co-founder of Carolina Habilitation Services, Inc. and later served as the National Director of Quality Enhancement.
-Ms. Fleming also has served as a Quality Enhancement Specialist for The Council on Quality and Leadership (CQL) for the past ten years and is owner and President of Quality Approaches, LLC.
+Ms. Fleming also has served as a Quality Enhancement Specialist for The Council on Quality and Leadership (CQL) for the past eighteen years and is owner and President of Quality Approaches, LLC.